ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 ### 2. Authorize Hosts to use {{site.data.keyword.filestorage_short}}

-Once a volume is provisioned, the {{site.data.keyword.BluBareMetServers_full}} or {{site.data.keyword.BluVirtServers_full}} that will use the volume must be authorized to access the storage.
+When a volume is provisioned, the {{site.data.keyword.BluBareMetServers_full}} or {{site.data.keyword.BluVirtServers_full}} that will use the volume must be authorized to access the storage.
 Use the following steps to authorize the volume:

 1. Click **Storage** > **{{site.data.keyword.filestorage_short}}**.
 2. Select **Access Host** on the **Endurance** or **Performance Volume Actions** menu.